azminewasi/DataCamp-Courses-MegaCollection/README.md

 ---

-**For most of the courses, exercise and solutions are added.** But, I won't be adding them from 3oth course, to focus more on the concepts and knowledge. *If I find **something new or exiting, I will add those.***
+**For most of the courses, exercise and solutions are added.** But, I won't be adding them in all courses, to focus more on the concepts and knowledge.
+But, in this case, I'll add chapter notes.

+---

-*Some of these solutions are made to actually run in your own machine, but many of them will not run because DataCamp preloaded some data and fuctions in the exercises, and I don't have them here.*
+***Disclaimer:** Most of these solutions are made to actually run in DataCamp's exercise environment.
+So, most of them will not run properly in your machine because DataCamp preloaded some data and fuctions in the exercises, and I don't have them added here.*

 ---